George

-People come from all over the area and beyond to enjoy all the unique features of The Old Cannery like the animatronics, fudge bar and giant crab but the highlight for most people is the OCRR.
+People come from all over the area and beyond to enjoy all of the unique features of The Old Cannery like the animatronics, fudge bar and giant crab but the highlight for most people is the OCRR.

 The best way to view the Old Cannery Railroad is up close and personal on our viewing platform.
 It is designed for young and old "kids" and offers a great view of the layout.